 The world of Hamatora is set in Yokohama in 2014, and in the world of this franchise, humans with supernatural abilities have been discovered.
 They are referred to as Minimum Holders.
 Two Minimum Holders named Nice and Murasaki have formed a detective agency called Hamatora, and they rent out a table at the Nowhere Café and call it their office.
 Their friends, Birthday and Ratio, who are also Minimum Holders, are also part of the Hamatora team.
 Hajime, a friend of Nice’s, also hangs out at the café and tends to spend her time eating hamburgers.

 Their friend Art works for the police department, and he has hired two Minimum Holders named Three and Honey to help him with a serial murder investigation where the murderer targets Minimum Holders.

 At the end of the first season of Hamatora, it appeared that Nice had been purposely shot to death by Art.
-In the first episode of Re: Hamatora, there’s a memorial service held for him; at the end of the episode, though, it’s revealed that the audience had been trolled and that Nice was actually alive and was in hiding for three months.
+In the first episode of Re: Hamatora, there’s a memorial service held for him.
+At the end of the episode, though, it’s revealed that the audience had been trolled and that Nice was alive and was in hiding for three months.

-Pretty quickly, it’s discovered that Minimum Holders are losing their powers and end up in really bad shape.
-It’s discovered that Art is behind it, and he appears to have become a rather twisted person.
+Pretty quickly, it’s discovered that Minimum Holders are losing their powers and end up in bad shape.
+It turns out that Art is behind it, and he appears to have become a rather twisted person.
 Over the course of the season, Art allies himself with a group known as Freemum.
 This group is made up of Minimum Holders who believe that they should be able to live free.